 Level 4: Medically Managed Intensive Inpatient (Medical Detox)

-Level 4 interventions are used in cases of acute alcohol intoxication or opioid addiction.
-Drugs such as benzodiazepines and anticonvulsants may be used to lessen the impact of certain withdrawal symptoms like anxiety and insomnia.
-These meds can also treat delirium tremens.
+Level 4 interventions are commonly used for acute alcohol withdrawal and opioid use disorder.
+Medications such as benzodiazepines and anticonvulsants may be used to manage withdrawal symptoms including anxiety, insomnia, and seizure risk.
+These medications can also prevent delirium tremens in people with severe alcohol dependence.

 Level 3: Residential & Inpatient Rehab

-All inpatient programs provide addiction counseling and relapse prevention education as well as food and housing.
+All inpatient programs provide addiction counseling, relapse prevention education, food, and housing.
+The specific clinical intensity varies by sub-level.

 Level 3.7 Medically Monitored Inpatient / Detox